edelgrace/edelgrace.me/content/blog/2018-09-28-book-blogger-hop-55.md

 > Do you sneak a peek at the number of views your posts have gotten?

 Nope!
-I don't think anyone except for my friend reads my blog or people who somehow stumble upon on my blog from Google.
+I don't think anyone except for my friends reads my blog or people who somehow stumble upon on my blog from Google.
 I don't really care that much about view count.
 Blogging is definitely a personal thing for me.
 I write because I like to and I like posterity.
 If people somehow find my blog and reads my things, that's great!